oicr-gsi/seqware-browser/README.md

 - library_type: type of library
 - tissue_type: type of tissue the library is from
 - DonorInfo_id: reference to donor document in DonorInfo collection
+- library_head: used to determine library totals counts for run
 - tissue_origin: tissue where the sample originates from
 - receive_date: date when the donor sample was received
 - barcode: unique IUS tag/barcode of the sequenced library